 The remaining deities are listed in alphabetical order.

 The ‘God of Riches and Prosperity’ is an important and highly regarded deity.
 There are at least three candidates for the title.
 One of them Zhao Gongming who lived for a while as a hermit on Emei mountain at the time of the fall of the Shang dynasty.
 He rode a black tiger and had magic pearls that would explode as grenades.
 Jiang Ziya defeated him by making an effigy of Zhao and shooting it with arrows.
 Zhao fell dead but the Jade Emperor took pity and made him the god of wealth.
 Sometimes the god of riches is represented by a pair of figures, sometimes one of them is the 'god of war' Guandi or the heavenly twins 'he-he'.
-The 15th day of the 3rd lunar month is his festival date but he also honored on the second day of the New Year.
+Some think the different incarnations represent different departments of the Heavenly Treasury.
+Many Chinese homes will have a statue or two of him - he is shown with a gold ingot and ruyi.
+The 15th day of the 3rd lunar month is his festival date but he also honored on the fifth day of the New Year.
+He is the closest to Santa Claus in the pantheon of Chinese deities.

 The Goddess of the Moon Chang'e (or Chang Er) stole the potion of immortality from her husband the Archer God Hou Yi and fled to the Moon.
+There she is kept company by the Jade Rabbit.
 Her husband visited her and built a palace there, they meet at full moon each month.
 Another legend says she changed into a tortoise that can be seen as a marking on the moon.
 The Mid-Autumn Moon Festival celebrates Chang'e and her story.
 [For information about China's voyages of exploration to the moon read here; the lunar modules have been named Chang'e in deference to the goddess. ]

 This deity defends cities and so is master of moats and ramparts.
 He is also regarded as the supreme minister of justice.
 Each town had its own version of Cheng Huang ➚.